A quantum Monte Carlo algorithm for Bose-Hubbard models on arbitrary graphs: Algorithm testing

 \section{Algorithm testing}

 To test the power and flexibility of our method, we have carried out QMC simulations for a variety of BH models, implementing the algorithm introduced above allowing it to find within each setup a minimal cycle basis and in turn provably ergodic QMC updates.
 We next present the results of our simulations for several BH graph configurations including rectangular lattices with varying Hamiltonian parameters as well as irregular graphs.
+For what follows, we have chosen to present the performance of the algorithm in the canonical ensemble.
+We have set the chemical potential $\mu$ to zero and have employed classical update moves that conserve the number of particles.